 Whether I'm taking the train for a weekend getaway, or flying internationally, I always bring my origami unicorn travel undergarment organizer.
 It's where I keep my undies, bras, pyjamas and bathing suit.
 When I arrive, I just hang it on a hanger, bathroom hook or door handle.

 Similar to compression stuff bags that backpackers use are plastic compression sacks.
 Instead of a

 These compression bags are a real space saver.
 They can Increase your luggage space by up to 70%.
 NO PUMP or VACUUM CLEANER REQUIRED!
 Once you place your clothing items in the bag, simply zip the bag up, and roll it like a burrito, squeezing the air out through the valves on the bottom side.

 6-Not Following TSA Guidelines For Carry-On Liquids

-Always follow the TSA’s 3-1-1 security guidelines for bringing liquids in your carry on.
+Always follow the TSA’s 3-1-1 security guidelines (most countries have adopted this system) for bringing liquids in your carry on.
 You’ll keep that security line going faster if you do.

 - Bring liquids in bottles that are no bigger than 3.4 ounces (100ml)

 bagwhich to place all your liquids in.

 7- Don’t Forget To Pack A Change Of Clothes In Your Carry On.